supranodes/-supranodes-latency-tester-windows/README.md

 >This tester is sending web3 requests to the node to test the latency.

-# WINDOWS .EXE VERSION:
+# Windows .exe Version:
 download these 2 files

-# WINDOWS PYTHON VERSION:
+# Windows Python Version:
 you need python - pip - web3

 ## Install python pip